spacemeowx2/switch-lan-play/README.md

 git clone https://github.com/spacemeowx2/switch-lan-play
 cd switch-lan-play/server
 npm install
-npm run build # build ts to js. run it again when code changed. npm start
+npm run build # build ts to js. run it again when code changes. npm start
 ```

-Use `--port` pass the port parameter, or else it will use  `11451/udp` as default.
+Use `--port` to pass the port parameter, or it will use `11451/udp` as the default.

-Use `--simpleAuth` pass the auth via username and password, or else there's no authentication.
+Use `--simpleAuth` to pass authentication via username and password, or there will be no authentication.

-Use `--httpAuth` pass the auth via http url, or else there's no authentication.
+Use `--httpAuth` to pass authentication via HTTP URL, or there will be no authentication.

-Use `--jsonAuth` pass the auth via json file, or else there's no authentication.
+Use `--jsonAuth` to pass authentication via JSON file, or there will be no authentication.

 Example: